eXascaleInfolab/cardinal/README.md

 ## Data Pipeline

 ### Data Sources
-The following tasks are dependent on each other and can be run without any parameters, the default values expect the datasets to be present in the subfolder `/data`.
+The following tasks are dependent on each other and can be run without any parameters, the default parameters expect the datasets to be present in the subfolder `/data`.
 The necessary origin datasets are not anymore available at the source:

 - Edit History: Any recent Version of `*-pages-meta-history1.xml` at https://dumps.wikimedia.org/wikidatawiki can be used. (see below)
 - JSON Dump: https://zenodo.org/record/3268725 (accessed at https://dumps.wikimedia.org/wikidatawiki/entities/20180813)

-Additionaly we provide every intermediary step as a download.
+Additionaly we provide the data for every intermediary step to download:

+-
+-

 ### 1. Export Edits from Edit History